 Officer Clark has worked as a Law Enforcement Officer in Dickinson County for the past two decades joining the Milford Police Department in 2001 and has been promoted to Chief of Police.

 Assistant Chief Of Police

-Officer Myhre is Milford’s newest Police Officer.
-He joined the department in 2007.
+Officer Myhre joined the department in 2007 and became Assistant Chief of Police in 2017.
 Prior to joining the police force Matt received his Bachelor of Science Degree in Criminal Justice.
-Matt is also a member of the HEAT tactical team and is the city’s K-9 handler.
+Matt is also a member of the HEAT tactical team.

 Officer Jesse Hoss was raised in Spirit Lake, Iowa where he graduated from Spirit Lake High School.
 After high school he joined the Marines.
 Jesse served two tours in Iraq in his four years in the Marines.
 After the Marines, Jesse attended Iowa Lakes Community College where he majored in Law Enforcement.
 In 2011 Jesse joined the Arnolds Park Reserve Program.
 Jesse then joined the Milford Police Department in 2012.
 During his off duty hours Officer Hoss enjoys spending time with his family, hunting, fishing, and riding his motorcycle.

 Officer Rick Zalabowski joined the police department as a full-time Officer June 2016.
 In this position Officer Zalabowski patrols city streets to control traffic, issues warnings or citations as needed.
 Prevents crime or disturbances of the peace, and arrests or cites offenders.